 Liposuction, a cosmetic procedure can help shift those love handles and help you get you Summer beach body in shape says Australasian Society of Aesthetic Plastic Surgeons (ASAPS) member, Dr Terrence Scamp.

 What about exercise?

 Undoubtedly exercise helps with maintaining a healthy weight.
 It raises your metabolic rate and can burn those excess calories.
-However, for some people, no matter how many kilometres they rack up on the treadmill, they are still left with excess fat deposits around their abdomen, inner thighs or love handles.
+For some people, no matter how many kilometres they rack up on the treadmill, they are still left with excess fat deposits around their abdomen, inner thighs or love handles.

 Can you eat yourself skinny?